stadium-software/datagrid-inline-edit/README.md

 2. Bug fix: Empty column headings caused save button to appear in the wrong column
 3. Added code to detect uniqueness of DataGrid class on page

+1.2
+1. Updated script to cater for changed DataGrid rendering

 # Common Setup

 ## Application Setup